Colorado Stalking Lawyer

 Stalking is considered a serious crime in El Paso County: Stalking touches the lives of one out of every 12 women, and one out of every 45 men.
 In most stalking charges, the alleged stalker is someone the person already knows, such as a coworker, former spouse, or even a friend.
 This charge can be added alongside a Domestic Violence, Harassment, or even Murder charge.
 If you or a family member has been accused of stalking, it is very important that you speak with an experienced criminal defense attorney who can begin working on a plan for your defense immediately.

 Your Best Defense Is A Criminal Defense Attorney

-At O'Malley and Sawyer, we understand how emotions can overwhelm us.
+At Sawyer Legal Group, we understand how emotions can overwhelm us.
 Simply trying to follow up with someone can result in Stalking charges.
-In many cases, the accused had no idea the contact was unwlecome.
+In many cases, the accused had no idea the contact was unwelcome.
 If you or someone you know has been accused of Stalking, it is imperative that you seek help immediately.
 Do not talk with anyone.
 Be smart, exercise your right to be silent, and contact an attorney.